CNA-Tech/PKS-Ninja/LabGuides/IntroToHarbor-IH7914/readme.md

 </details>
 <br/>

-5.5 From the `cli-vm` prompt, download a local unsigned copy of the planespotter frontend:v1 image from the `library/frontend` repository on harbor.
-(NOTE: you may need to set DOCKER_CONTENT_TRUST to 0 in order to download from the library, set it back to 1 when download is complete: ```export DOCKER_CONTENT_TRUST=0```) Update the tag to prepare for uploading to the `trusted` project where content trust is enabled.
-Note that when after you enter the push command, you will be prompted to enter passphrases for image signing, use the passphrase `VMware1!`
+5.5 Update the tag on the existing `harbor.corp.local/library/frontend:v1` image to prepare for uploading to the `trusted` project where content trust is enabled.
+Note that after you enter the push command, you will be prompted to enter passphrases for image signing, use the passphrase `VMware1!`

 While you are still pushing the same unsigned image to harbor, because you enabled content trust on the `cli-vm` docker client, it will automatically sign an image when pushed